Componify/Componify/README.md

 ## Features
 - 📦 All the components you need for your project
-- 💅 Use the best css tools for your project AKA Tailwind CSS or Just CSS.
+- 💅 Use the best css tools for your project AKA Tailwind CSS.
 - 📦 Easy to use, customize and extend.